zoeynguyen1719/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-I would like to create a Blockchain game for education.
-I am still thinking with the ideas.
+I would like to create a Blockchain game for trading education for kids.
 I would like to build a NFT game on Polygon.
 1. As a first step, just write the function name, what inputs the function requires and what it might return.
 Start a new file in your Github repo and start to sketch the functions.